reaper47/recipya/docs/website/content/docs/features/integrations.md

 2. Within Recipya, click the `Add recipe` button.
 3. Click the `Import` button.
 4. Select the exported `.zip` file.
 5. Click `Submit`.

+### Easy Recipe Deluxe

+Follow these steps to import your recipes from Easy Recipe Deluxe:

+1. Export your recipes in `Easy Recipe Deluxe`: Publish -> Text.
+2. Within Recipya, click the `Add recipe` button.
+3. Click the `Import` button.
+4. Select the exported `.txt` file.
+5. Click `Submit`.

 ## ChefTap